vojmaly/learn_c/README.md

 C ya in the code! 😉

 > [!IMPORTANT]
-> **Not all exercise solutions are complete yet—I'm solving them as I learn, so this repo grows with me.
-Feel free to follow along or even contribute!**
+> **Not all exercise solutions are complete yet—I'm solving them as I learn, so this repo grows with me.**
+> 🕵️‍♂️ Spot a bug, typo, or something funky in the repo?
+> I’m learning as I build, so if you catch anything off, feel free to open an issue or drop a comment.
+> Let’s debug this journey together—because even C code deserves a second chance 😉

 ## 👨‍💻 You can find reference materials to learn at:
 [W3School](https://www.w3schools.com/c/index.php)